WillianGoncalves/dotfiles/README.md

 - `]h`: go to next hunk of changes
 - `[h`: go to previous hunk of changes
 - `\ntt`: nerd tree toggle
+- `CTRL+j`: jump to next placeholder within a snippet
+- `CTRL+k`: jump to previous placeholder within a snippet

 ## FZF, ripgrep and fd